 The School of Theatre and Dance prepares students for careers in the performing arts as artists, scholars and educators.

 The school’s production season serves as the primary laboratory for the development of student artistic expression and technique.
 As performing arts, theatre and dance reflect and communicate cultural values and identities intrinsic to human existence.
-As such, the study of theatre and dance is central to the humanities curriculum.

 At the undergraduate level, the School of Theatre and Dance at Kent State University offers comprehensive programs in theatre and dance leading to Bachelor of Arts and Bachelor of Fine Arts degrees.
 Students may also pair their studies with other majors by pursuing a minor in dance or a minor in theatre.